 - Consider organizing check-in sessions.
 How are people today?
 What do they expect from the workshop (session).
 Depending on the group size, check-in sessions can be done plenary or in random breakout groups, with reporting back (on one of the other participants).
 In plenary sessions, instead of having all virtual participants answer this question in sequence (which can take up too much time if you have many participants), you can use a format in which participants can simultaneously share their thoughts in a real-time collaboration environment (e.g. a chat, Slack channel, Mentimeter poll, Google document, etc) and for example have an AI tool create a word cloud to summarize the check-in.

 - Speed dates between individual participants can be planned as well, optionally followed by a reporting back session on each other's speed date partner (plenary or in small groups, all dependent on group size).
+Speed dates are really a very nice way to become active and speak to people you otherwise would not have met, but 3 minutes is too short.
+Combining speed dates with a specific question or "goal" can be very useful.

 - In physical workshops, a well-known icebreaker is to show a picture of the journey that got you in the venue.
 An online alternative would be to show a picture of your current environment (e.g. outside surroundings or the house/room you are in).